 If you believe that you may have been wrongfully or constructively dismissed and you would like to consult with a qualified employment lawyer to better understand your rights and obligations, please contact Sultan Lawyers by telephone at 416-214-5111 or by email at firstname.lastname@example.org.

-This post is part two of a six-part series.
+This post is part three of a six-part series.
 Please see the previous posts below:

 - Part 1: What Defines Wrongful Dismissal?